edwardanderson/articular/specification.md

 ### h1

 The `h1` heading MUST provide the class of the entity the document is describing.
-It MAY identify it with a URI given as a labelled hyperlink.
+It MAY be identified a labelled hyperlink.

 ```markdown
 # [Example painting](www.example.com/painting/1) `HumanMadeObject`